Introduction: Is Addiction a Disease or a Choice?

 Why do so many people with substance abuse disorders suffer in silence?
 Until recently, addiction was viewed as a moral failing and the stigma it created created obstacles to accessing treatment and shifting public opinion.
 But, thanks to new scientific research, attitudes have begun to change, and it is now widely accepted that addiction is a disease.
 It is a complex, chronic brain disease.
 Breaking barriers to treatment of addiction requires redefining addiction as a medical condition, replacing judgment with understanding and compassion, and providing improved access to evidence-based treatment.

-From Shame to Healing: A New Perspective on Addiction
+From Shame to Healing: A New Perspective on Addiction…Is Addiction a Disease?

 Recognizing the Need for Change

 For decades, addiction has been seen as a moral failing and a choice, rather than a medical condition.
-Addicts were seen as criminals who deserved to be punished and were treated with contempt and disdain.
+Addiction is a disease!
+People with addictions were seen as criminals who deserved to be punished and were treated with contempt and disdain.
 As a result, far too many people with substance abuse illness struggled in secrecy and shame, too afraid to seek help.

 Rejecting the Myths about Substance Abuse